andrewauclair/micro-task/design.md

 #### 5.X Move Command

+The move command allows the user to move tasks, lists, groups.

 #### 5.X Search Command

+The search command provides the user a way to find tasks that they are looking for.
+This command can be used to search the current list, another list or another group entirely.

 #### 5.X Tasks Command

+The task command displays tasks from the active context.
+This command can also be used to display tasks from other sources not specified by the active context.

+Type ID Description (normal mode)
+Type ID Project Feature Milestone Description (project mode)

 #### 5.X Times Command

+The times command allows the user to display time related data.
+This can be a simple command to display time spent in the current day, to a specific display of times for filtered data from months ago.
+This is perhaps the most complex command in all of micro-task.

 #### 5.X Update Command